A Terrebonne shrimp story

 | When I first went to Bayou du Large I was amazed to find the people speaking with an accent of Old England background; a boat was a boot.
 Almost everyone from about a mile below Falgout Canal were of English heritage but their subsistence life style of farming, trapping and fishing was similar to the Cajuns on the other bayous.
 Some of the people I remember well were Alvin Rink, Cleave, Easton, Floyd and Ed DeHart, Rudolph, Randolph and Alvin Liner, Addie Lacoste, Vinson, William and Atlas Lovell.
 They all had small farms and Rudolph Liner had a large cattle herd that grazed all the way to Grand Pass.
 Now the rise in sea level has turned this pasture into mostly water. |

 Around Falgout Canal were people of French and Indian descent that spoke French.
-Some of the French descendants that I can remember were the Voisin, Therioes, and the Indian were the Billot, Verrett and Dieons; there were also the Marmandes and the Cortezes of Spanish descent.
+Some of the French descendants that I can remember were the Voisin, Therioes, Marmandes, and the Indian were the Billot, Verrett and Dieons; there were also the Cortezes of Spanish descent.

 |In the winter of 1956 William Lovell and I trawled sea bobs; a species of small shrimp found along the beaches of Louisiana in winter and were used mainly for drying shrimp.
 William was a small thin man with a pitted face and a few straggly teeth who lived in an old shack on the western side of Bayou du Large.
 He had a typical old cypress lugger with an old Chrysler Marine engine that was exposed in an opening in the floor of the cabin that kept us warm.
 We would leave Bayou du Large when the cold fronts were coming through and fish out of Oyster Bayou.||